Agent15/Gambit_PWR_PACK/README.md

 **- Bounty Hunter's Gambit**: Capturing a [target piece] earns $5.

 **- Starter Pack's Gambit**: Buying a gambit in the shop also earns a piece of its respective synergy (if applicable).

+**- Mystery's Gambit**: Mimics the effects of three random gambits.